Bazrahimi/readme-generator/README.md

       For more information about the MIT License, [click here](https://opensource.org/licenses/MIT).

 ## Test
+yes

 ## Contributing
-This project has been developed by .
+This project has been developed by bazrahimi.

 **We welcome contributions from the community!** If you would like to contribute to this project, please follow these guidelines: